healthylaife/FHIR_App/README.md

 3. It also displays an EHR table: age (in months) vs medications given along with other EHR variables.

 4. The last table is the rank features table which ranks/sorts the EHR variables/medications by importance.

+## Instructions to run the app:

+1. First we need a virtual environment.
+Follow the commands to create a virtual environment for your project.
+These are the commands for windows.

+  **python -m virtualenv venv**

+  **venv/Scripts/Activate**

+2. Pip install the required packages.

+  **pip install flask**

+3. Other libraries can be also installed the same way: pip install matplotlib, pip install seaborn etc

+4. Once you are done with installing the libraries, do '**flask run**' to run the app